nathsagar96/json-placeholder-service/config-service/README.md

 # Config Service

-This is the Config Server for our microservices' architecture.
-The Config Server provides centralized configuration management for all microservices, ensuring consistency and ease of management.
+This is the Config Service for our microservices' architecture.
+The Config Service provides centralized configuration management for all microservices, ensuring consistency and ease of management.
 It fetches configuration properties from an external Git repository, allowing dynamic updates to configurations without redeploying the services.

 ## Features

 - **Centralized Configuration Management:** Manages configuration properties for all microservices.
 - **Dynamic Property Updates:** Updates configurations dynamically from a Git repository without redeploying services.
-- **Environment-Specific Configurations:** Supports multiple profiles for different environments (e.g., `development`, `staging`, `production`).
+- **Environment-Specific Configurations:** Supports multiple profiles for different environments (e.g., `dev`, `stage`, `prod`).
 - **Security:** Integrates with secure Git repositories and supports encrypted properties.

 ## Getting Started